 In a bid to make stoves more energy efficient, and to reduce any pollution they produce, earlier this year the Stove Industry Alliance launched the Ecodesign Ready initiative.

-Ecodesign Ready stoves should burn fuels more completely, making them more efficient in the amount of heat they give off, and burn off more harmful particulates before they leaves the stove.
+This means that Ecodesign stoves should burn fuels more completely, making them more efficient in the amount of heat they give off, and burn off more harmful particulates and gases before they leave the stove.

 The aim of the Ecodesign Ready scheme is to encourage manufacturers start making stoves to this standard now.
-Any stove labelled Ecodesign Ready already complies with the new rules.
+Any stove labelled Ecodesign Ready already complies with the five emission elements of the new rules (although not all criteria).

 You can read more about Ecodesign Ready stoves in our news story.